Chart Color Schemes

 Population

-Population growth drivers in Geelong are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Geelong are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Geelong's population is 13,699 as of November 2025.
-This shows an increase of 195 people since the 2021 Census, which reported a population of 13,504.
-The change is inferred from ABS estimates of 13,736 in June 2024 and 97 validated new addresses since the Census date.
+Geelong's population was approximately 13,699 as of November 2025.
+This figure represents an increase of 195 people since the 2021 Census, which reported a population of 13,504.
+The change is inferred from ABS estimated resident population figures: 13,736 in June 2024 and additional validated new addresses since the Census date.
 This results in a density ratio of 1,068 persons per square kilometer.
 Population growth was primarily driven by overseas migration, contributing approximately 92.4% of overall population gains.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, it utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends forecast a significant population increase in the top quartile of Australia's regional areas, with Geelong expected to grow by 4,012 persons to 2041, recording a gain of 29.6% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, it utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Future population trends forecast significant growth in the top quartile of Australia's regional areas by 2041, with Geelong expected to grow by 4,012 persons, reflecting a total gain of 29.6% over the 17 years based on latest annual ERP population numbers.

 Frequently Asked Questions - Population